MohammedAhmed2122/project1/READ.md

 ## Struggles

 I struggled with getting the images to generate randomly.
 When I first started I was generating the same pictures back to back.

+## fix

+I still have to add a reset button.